Labs64/netlicensing.io/_posts/2012-06-15-set-environment-variables-in-windows-shortcut.md

 ---
 layout: post
-title: "Set environment variables in windows shortcut"
+title: "How to set environment variables in windows shortcut?"
-description: "I faced this problem when installed Inkscape (GNU GPL licensed SVG editor) with multiple language packs"
+description: "Here is my recipe, how to define application language via the Windows shortcut without a separate batch script"
 author:
   name: NetLicensing
   url: https://netlicensing.io